ramgsuri/ramgsuri.github.io/_posts/2022-12-31-mac-m1-Dev-Setup.md

   /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   ```
 * Once homebrew is installed, make sure to setup this PATH in .zshrc or bash_profile file.
-This step is specifically for MAC M1.
+This step is specifically for MAC M1 and order also matters otherwise brew doctor command
+will give warnings.
 * ![brew_path](../img/mac_m1/path_brew_zshrc.png)
 * Once this is done you can run this below command to verify if your system is ready to use brew.
   ```shell